Good Morning World!

 As the Founder and Principal Interior Designer, Kimberly C. Lyons, KCL-IDESIGN, LLC is all about color!

 With that said, today it is all about CRUSHING on Blue Velvet & Gold.
 These two colors cohesively complement each other, and both can be dominating when combined.
 So, if there is talk about creating the perfect color palette that gives way to a definite wow factor, this is it!

 This color palette can be in any room.
 If there is the need to add more color, which in my book, the more, the better, make sure it balances out cohesively.

-Okay, I’m in LOL mode because it is so beyond crazy how I am extremely fascinated with furniture design.
-Also, if you are wondering why I am Laughing Out Loud at myself, it is because I continue to get overly excited when I read about how different pieces of furniture originated and are continually changing from their original origins.
-So, should I be excited as a designer?
-Heck yes, because I love all the elements that are required to create and design spaces.
-However, while getting my bachelor’s degree (BS, Interior Design), it was evident that I became even more fascinated with furniture design.
+Okay, now, I am in LOL mode because it is beyond crazy how I am fascinated with furniture design.
+Also, if you are wondering why I am Laughing Out Loud, it is because I tend to get overly excited when I read how specific pieces first originated and continue to change through the years from their original era It is incredible to see that even though there is change, the meaning behind the unique design is still there.
+So even as a designer, I am excited!
+However, while getting my Bachelor of Science – Interior Design, it was evident that I became even more fascinated with furniture design.